abhishek-s-rathore/abhishek-s-rathore/README.md

 ### :white_medium_small_square: About Me

-#### "A mission-driven Full-Stack/Front-End Developer with a passion for thoughtful work, collaboration, and alacrity to learn."
+#### "A mission-driven Full-Stack Developer with a passion for thoughtful work, collaboration, and alacrity to learn."

 - 🔭 I’m currently working on React.
 - 🌱 I’m currently learning React.